-You will also need ample time and reasonably flexible schedule to socialize a puppy, as your attention from an early age can shape its personality.
+You will also need ample time and a reasonably flexible schedule to socialize a puppy, as your attention from an early age can shape its personality.

-If you have a family member home most the time, it will be fine, but if you live alone and are out the house a lot of the time you’re either going to have to make more time, hire a frequent sitter or maybe reconsider getting a puppy at all.
+If you have a family member home most of the time, it will be fine, but if you live alone and are out the house a lot of the time you’re either going to have to make more time, hire a frequent sitter or maybe reconsider getting a puppy at all.

 You also need to decide on gender, color and your preferences on spaying/neutering.

 For a large breed, the Mally Foxhound is considerably cheap and perfect for those on a budget.